10 Subtle Signs You Could Have Congestive Heart Failure

 You’re sick to your stomach

-Some people notice decreased appetite or nausea due to the fact that the digestive system is getting less blood, which could lead to an upset stomach, says the AHA.
+Some people with congestive heart failure notice decreased appetite or nausea due to the fact that the digestive system is getting less blood, which could lead to an upset stomach, says the AHA.

 Your heart is working overtime

 “If some people were to check their heart rate, they would see it’s actually increased, and some might experience palpitations,” says Dr. Fonarow.
 This is because the heart is working harder to make up for its reduced pumping capacity.
-Here are 11 other subtle signs of a heart attack that you shouldn’t ignore.
+(Find out if high blood pressure makes you tired.)

 You notice these symptoms gradually … or maybe all of a sudden